yusuf-9/memories-app/README.md

 # Memories
-## Memories is a social app for saving your memories in one place and share them with your friends
+## Memories is an app where you can easily share, store and manage and all your special memories together

 This project is under development and is live on https://memories-app-eta.vercel.app/